DiarmuidMalanaphy/Streaming/README.md

 Contributions to the project are welcome!
 If you have ideas for improvements or want to report a bug, please open an issue or submit a pull request.

----

-Feel free to adjust this README to better suit your project's specifics and to add any additional information that you think is relevant.